kompics/kompact/docs/src/distributed/serialisation.md

 It would be easy to just iterate through the vector during serialisation and write one path at a time using its own `serialise(...)` implementation.
 But during deserialisation we need to know how many paths we have to take out of the buffer.
 We could simply try taking until the buffer refuses us, but this kind of approach often makes it difficult to detect bugs in one's serialiser implementations.
 We will instead write the length of the vector before we serialise the actor paths, and during deserialisation we will read it first and allocate a vector of appropriate size.
 If we are concerned about the space the length wastes, we could try to use some better integer encoding like Protocol Buffers do, for example.
 But for now we don't care so much and simply write a full `u64`.
 Those extra 8 bytes make little different compared to the sizes of a bunch of actor paths.

 We don't really have a good idea for `size_hint(...)` here.
 It's basically 8 plus the sum of the size hints for each actor path.
-Since we don't need to be accurate in the size hints, we simply won't bother and only return the minimal size of `Some(8)`.
-If the vector isn't empty, the buffer will just have to reallocate a few times.
-For practical purposes, as a developer we have to decide on a trade-off between how much time we want to spend calculating accurate size hints, and how much time we want to spend on potential reallocations.
+In this case, we actually know we are pretty much just going to send unique actor paths in this set, so we can assume each one is 23 bytes long.
+If that assumption turns out to be wrong in practice, it will simply cause some additional allocations during serialisation.
+In general, as a developer we have to decide on a trade-off between how much time we want to spend calculating accurate size hints, and how much time we want to spend on potential reallocations.
 We could also simply return a large number such as 1024 and accept that we may may often waste much of that allocated space.
-Application requirements will determine which is the best choice in a particular scenario.
+Application requirements (read: benchmarking) will determine which is the best choice in a particular scenario.

 ## Eager Serialisation